A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Time-Domain PMCHWT Equation

 with the semi-discrete operators

 and the $\LLs^2(\Gm)$-inner product

 The operators $\Tfrak^\prime$ and $\Kfrak^\prime$ are defined analogously.
 The right-hand side vectors are given by

-Due to the unboundedness of the PMCHWT operator's spectrum, the semi-discrete system \eqref{eq:dis_PMCHWT} produces ill-conditioned matrices when the surface mesh density increases \cite{CAM2011}.
-In the next section, we propose a preconditioner to remedy this dense-mesh breakdown.
+Please note that the semi-discrete spatial discretization \eqref{eq:dis_PMCHWT} is not typically required in practical implementations.
+It is introduced here solely to motivate the time-dependent regularization proposed in Section~\ref{sec:regulization}.
+A fully space-time discretization of the TD-PMCHWT equation is presented in Section~\ref{sec:discretization}.
+Owing to the unboundedness of the PMCHWT operator spectrum, the semi-discrete system \eqref{eq:dis_PMCHWT} produces increasingly ill-conditioned matrices as the mesh density increases \cite{CAM2011}.
+In Section~\ref{sec:preconditioning}, we propose a preconditioner to alleviate this dense-mesh breakdown.